ezkhan/FindThatBook/README.md

 ### 4. Run the sandbox (optional)

-The sandbox is a console test harness that runs hardcoded queries against the full service stack without the browser or API layer:
+The sandbox is a console app to serve as a manual test harness that runs hardcoded queries against the full service stack without the browser or API layer.
+ This was the playground for development and remains available for manual/interactive experimentation, but all core logic is covered by unit tests in `FindThatBook.Tests`.
+ It is not necessary to run, but if so desired:

 ```bash
 dotnet run --project FindThatBookSandbox
 ```

-It shares the same user secrets store as the web app � no extra key setup needed.
+It shares the same user secrets store as the web app — no extra key setup needed.
 Edit `FindThatBookSandbox/Program.cs` to add your own test cases.

 ---